 1964 - Management Grid

 Robert Blake and Jane Mouton develop a management model that conceptualizes management styles and relations.
-Their Grid uses two axis.
-"Concern for people" is plotted using the vertical axis and "Concern for task" is along the horizontal axis.
+Their grid uses two axes: "concern for people" is plotted using the vertical axis and "concern for task" is along the horizontal axis.
 The notion that just two dimensions can describe a managerial behavior has the attraction of simplicity.

 1978 - Performance Technology